 If using for IBS or SIBO, please start slow, 1 pill to begin with and work up so you don’t experience any Herx.
-In the liquid form, 8 drops is the same as 1 capsule.
+In the liquid form, 8 drops are the same as 1 capsule.

 Get to 3-6 pills per day for 2-3 months is a good plan.
 You can take with or without food.
 We suggest spreading throughout the day when taking multiple.
 Sometimes doctors do not say this and people get pretty sick pretty fast.
 Or go by your doctor’s suggestion but just start slow.

 Many people take the Allimed daily for maintenance for overall health and protection of the immune system.
 I have been doing this myself as long as I have been selling it for over 10 years.
 You can take it with or without food.
 If you plan to take multiple per day, please, I recommend separating them.